moehoshio/NekoLauncher/readme.md

 ## Become Contributors

+Since I am not very familiar with the UI, I would greatly appreciate any interest in this area.

+Currently, the following aspects are still incomplete:

+- **UI**: Transition animations, theme settings/style customization.
+- **Others**: Internationalization (translations), more template examples, and optimization of CMake files.

+Of course, I would be very grateful for any help you can provide or any ideas to make the project more robust.
 If you are interested, feel free to submit issues.

 ## Supported Platforms